meta-is-beta/horadric-helper/README.md

 ## Contribution
 - Please file bug reports here, on github
-- If you have any questions or suggestions feel free to message me at meta.is.beta@gmail.com
+- If you have any questions or suggestions feel free to message me at meta.is.beta@gmail.com or on reddit at `/u/Meta_Is_Beta`.

+### About library setup
+- This library is built using Vue v2.
+- WebComponents implementation done using [vue-custom-element](https://github.com/karol-f/vue-custom-element).
+- Popover handling is done using [v-tooltip](https://www.npmjs.com/package/v-tooltip) (Vue implementation of [popper.js](https://popper.js.org/)).
+- Typescript support is enabled, but only few files are in typerscript (where I decided that strong typing will be most usefull).
+- `/src` is split into diffrent folders for each target:
+  - Each game has it's own folder.
+  - `demo` folder holds entry point for demo.
+  - `shared` folder holds all modules common to all games.

 ### Local development